Deafness in Thailand: Employment

 Employment for deaf or hard of hearing individuals in Thailand is limited, as there is a lack of interpreters for them.
 If there are no interpreters at the job, the DHH employees will not be able to participate in the same ways that hearing people would be.
 For example, if there is a meeting with important information, but there is no interpreter, it would be hard for the DHH employee to get the same information or even the same quality of information.

 Because there aren't that many schools for the Deaf in Thailand, it is hard to get a degree in order to get a job for DHH individuals.
 Even if DHH people can get a degree, employers prefer to hire hearing people.
 Also, most schools for the Deaf are in major cities in Thailand, like Bangkok and Chang Mai, meaning only a small fraction of the Thai deaf population is getting an education in order to get a job.

 One major place of work for DHH people in Thailand is a very large KFC.
 This KFC is located inside Times Square in Bangkok, a place crowded with tourists.
 This is the first KFC in Thailand that largely employs hearing impaired individuals, making up about 70% of the employees.
 All hearing and hearing impaired staff are trained the same and use sign language.
 There are different colored lights that signify different things, like alarms and announcements.

-In Thailand, platforms like Thaijob play a vital role in promoting inclusive employment by offering a wide range of job opportunities, including for DHH (Deaf and Hard of Hearing) individuals.
-For instance, a coffee shop in Bangkok has become a meaningful workplace for DHH people, aligning with Thaijob’s mission to provide user-friendly and accessible job listings across various sectors.
-While the coffee shop fosters open-minded hiring practices and helps overcome communication barriers through visual aids, Thaijob improves job accessibility through its extensive listings, nationwide reach, and professional recruitment tools that empower both job seekers and employers to connect efficiently.
-Together, such inclusive workplaces and digital platforms contribute to a more diverse, equitable, and supportive employment landscape in Thailand.
+Another place of work in Thailand for DHH people is a coffee shop located in Bangkok.
+This coffee shop employs DHH people and makes it easier for them to communicate with customers.
+There are signs for customers to point to which drinks they want and the employers are very open minded.
+The goal of the coffee shop is to employ DHH people who may have had trouble getting jobs in the past.